Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

 Conducting calibration during model training is also attractive since it does not require additional data and computation costs.
-Graph Calibration Loss (GCL) enables an end-to-end calibration method for GNNs~\cite{wang2022gcl}.
-GCL minimizes the discrepancy between the ground-truth and predicted confidence distributions.
-Specifically, GCL is the KL divergence between the two distributions regularized by the product of their entropies.
-HyperU-GCN is proposed to calibrate the hyperparameter uncertainty of automated GNNs using bi-level optimization~\cite{yang2022calibrate}.
-The upper-level problem explains uncountable uncertainties by developing probabilistic hypernetworks through a variational Bayesian method.
-The lower-level problem learns how the hyperparameter distribution is propagated to GCN weights.
+Graph Calibration Loss (GCL)~\cite{wang2022gcl} enables an end-to-end calibration method for GNNs by minimizing the KL divergence between the ground-truth and predicted confidence distributions.
+HyperU-GCN~\cite{yang2022calibrate} is proposed to calibrate hyperparameter uncertainty in automated graph learning, where hyperparameter optimization (HPO) is applied to GNNs, by leveraging a bi-level optimization strategy.

-To maintain well-calibrated predictions in the presence of adversarial attacks and discriminatory biases, Multi-view Confidence-calibrated NIFTY (MCCNIFTY) was introduced~\cite{zhang2021multi}.
-Previous methods, such as FairGNN~\cite{dai2021say}, RobustGNN~\cite{zhu2019robust}, and NIFTY~\cite{agarwal2021towards}, primarily focused on preserving accuracy under such conditions, but often produced overconfident incorrect predictions or were vulnerable to global graph noise.
-MCCNIFTY combines intra-view calibration, inter-view fusion, and uncertainty-aware message passing to generate well-calibrated predictions under the impact of adversarial perturbations and biases.

-\underline{Link Prediction.} Link prediction is an important downstream task of GNNs~\cite{zhang2018link}.
-Recent research finds that GNNs tend to be overconfident in negative link predictions but underconfident in positive ones~\cite{nascimento2024n}.

-IN-N-OUT~\cite{nascimento2024n} calibrates link prediction by learning a temperature parameter through edge perturbations.
-In this approach, the embedding of an edge in a GNN depends on the predicted labels of its two connected nodes.
-During training, two distinct embeddings are computed for each edge: one with the edge present in the graph (included in message passing) and one with the edge removed (excluded from message passing).
-The discrepancy between these two embeddings is utilized to determine the appropriate value for temperature scaling.
-For example, a high discrepancy between the two embeddings suggests that the confidence associated with the existence of the edge should be reduced.